dstreev/hadoop-cli/README.md

 	- Re-wrote Command Implementation to use FSShell as basis for issuing commands.
 	- Provide Context Feedback in command window to show local and remote context.
 	- Added several missing hdfs dfs commands that didn't exist earlier.

+### Building

+This project requires the artifacts from https://github.com/dstreev/stemshell , which is a forked enhancement that has added support of processing command line parameters and deal with quoted variables.

 ### Basic Usage
 HDFS-CLI works much like a command-line ftp client: You first establish a connection to a remote HDFS filesystem,